-Microbial ecology looks at the smallest fundamental levels of life, that is, the cellular level.
+Microbial ecology looks at the smallest fundamental level of life: the cellular level.
 It involves mainly the first two life kingdoms;

 This type of ecology is particularly interested in DNA and RNA structures as they carry most of the information passed along from organisms to their progeny, providing the data ecologists need.

 2. Organism/Behavioural Ecology

-In this type of ecology, the main goal is to understand the organism’s behaviours, adaptations for such behaviours, reason for those behaviours as explained through the lens of evolution, and the way all these aspects mesh together.
+In this type of ecology, the main goal is to understand the organism’s behaviors, adaptations for such behaviors, the reason for those behaviors as explained through the lens of evolution, and the way all these aspects mesh together.

 In this case, the main concern is the individual organism and all its different nuances, especially in trying to understand how it all ties together to enhance the survival of the organism or any beneficial adaptations.

 Population ecology is the next rank on the ecological ladder.
 Population ecology focuses on the population, defined as a group of organisms of the same species living in the same area at the same time.

 Here, attention is given to things such as population size, its density, the structure of the population, migration patterns, and the interaction between organisms of the same population.